 In Table 6, GE events that have received commodity clearance are indicated.
 The events cover five crops, namely, corn, soybeans, cotton, rice and rape seed.
 Commodity clearance means the importation of these events for the use as food and/or feed are allowed.
-In 2013, three new soybean events received commodity clearance and so far in 2014, five new corn events from Syngenta received commodity clearance.
+In 2014, six new events from Syngenta received commodity clearance.